 - 1. What is a digital computer?
 What are the components of digital computer? - 2.
 What are the characteristics of Von Neumann architecture? - 3.
 What is the difference between primary storage and secondary storage? - 4.
 Explain the terms hardware and software. - 5.
 What do you mean by programming languages?
 What is the difference between machine language, assembly language and high-level language? - 6.
 What is compiler?
 How is compiler different from interpreter? - 7.
 What is assembler?
 What are the differences between compiler and assembler? - 8.
 What is the difference between RAM and ROM? - 9.
 What is an operating system?

-- 20 Introduction to Computing & Problem Solving using Python - 10.
-What do you mean by system software and application software? - 11.
+- 10. What do you mean by system software and application software? - 11.
 What are memory card and hard disk? - 12.
 What are peripheral devices?
 List different types of peripheral devices.